Meanwhile in the market square of Haligrad.

 “W-what, did I say something wrong?”

-Hearing Anna’s stammering the elven player immediately exclaims.
+Hearing Anna’s stammering, the elven player immediately exclaimed as he rose to his feet in excitement.

 “Wait, you met this Astaria?!
-She is the one who lead the raid party that killed Square Jaw!”
+She is the one who led the raid party that killed Square Jaw!”

-Clasping her hands over her mouth, Anna gasps.
+Clasping her hands over her mouth, Anna gasped.

 “No way, that pretty little thing went and fought that horrible brute!
 Do you know if she is alright?!”

-With a face filled with shock at Anna’s instant change in tone, the bulky player answers with a thoughtful face.
+With a face filled with shock at Anna’s instant change in tone from dominant barmaid to worried maiden, the bulky player answered with a thoughtful face.

 “I don’t actually know her, but one of the announcements said that she had managed to kill Square Jaw without anyone in her party dying, so I assume she is alright.
 Besides, since she is like us it’s not something you need to worry about.
 We don’t feel pain all that much.

-With a pause of hesitation, the elven player asked a question.
+With a pause of hesitation, the elven player asked a question as he slowly sat back down.

 “Would it be rude for us to ask about Astaria?”

-Resting a hand over her heart, Anna lets out a sigh hearing that Astaria is fine, before standing a little taller as she speaks.
+Resting a hand over her heart, Anna let out a sigh hearing that Astaria was fine, then standing a little taller as she started to speak.

 “That’s fine, I don’t mind.
 She came and stayed here last night, guided by one of the guards.
 She was barely able to stand, completely tired and covered in blood.”

-Realising that she had said something that may be misinterpreted, she hurriedly waves her hands as she tries to clear up what she had said.
+Realising that she had said something that may be misinterpreted, she hurriedly waved her hands as she tried to clear up any misunderstandings from what she had said.

 “You see it was because she had apparently killed a bunch of goblins yesterday, and she was apparently alone.
 Anyway, apart from being strong, she was a very kind girl.
 Very pretty too I might add, I can’t help but want to look out for her.”

-Putting her hands on her hips Anna leans forward in quite a menacing posture as she looks down at the drunk players.
+Putting her hands on her hips Anna leaned forward in quite a menacing posture as she looked down at the drunk players.

 “But don’t get any funny ideas, or I will set Jorn over there on you.
 Immortal or not, I won’t tolerate any harassment to that girl.”